Alternative Character Interpretation / Comic Books

 Batman: Black And White - Case Study by Paul Dini puts forth a particularly brilliant alternative; the Joker is completely sane.
 Back before the chemical vat incident, he was a crime boss who played his anonymity to the hilt in order to do whatever he wanted.
 Afterward, he knew that was no longer possible, so he created the "Clown Prince Of Crime" persona of Obfuscating Insanitysolely so he would be sent to Arkham whenever he was caught - he purposefully invented Joker Immunity!
 The doctors are ecstatic when they discover an old report claiming this - and then orderlies drag Harley Quinn past, and she comments that she wrote that report before she started counseling the Joker.
 The Joker drove Quinn insane to invalidate her findings once he realized that she had figured out his scheme.
 And he left the report where it would be found just so he could Yank the Dog's Chain.

 Lex Luthor: Pure evil?
 A hero striving to show the human race that it has some worth when set against the impossible, unreachable ideal that is Superman, rejecting no act that would prove his point as worth it to the greater good?
-A tragic figure who's actions are ruled by obsession based in deep insecurities unearthed by Superman's mere presence?
+A tragic figure whose actions are ruled by obsession based in deep insecurities unearthed by Superman's mere presence?
 A titan of industry and politics driven mad by a world that truly can't appreciate his genius nor see the threat Superman poses?
+A futurist who believes in the advancement of mankind no matter what the cost, sometimes resulting in him doing TRULY horrifying stuff for the "greater good"?
 A petty dick who'll stoop to any level of crime, including stealing forty cakes, which is as many as four tens And That's Terrible?
+A secular humanist who believes that Superman holding humanity back from it's true potential?

 Preacher is full of this.
 The morality of almost everybody does have at least one alternate interpretation.
 God must be punished...or Jesse is just a Jerk Ass drunk who has suddenly been confirmation of God's existence and the power to do something about it.
 The Saint of Killers has been screwed over by God and Satan, only reluctantly hunting Jesse and ends up siding with him, killing God and his angelic host, then replacing him as an ironically more benevolent God.